MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 To playback the camera's video stream, we can use Amazon Kinesis Video Streams.
 This service works with Amazon Rekognition for computer vision and video analytics.
 So, when the video streams reach our AWS account, Amazon Rekognition can recognize familiar faces.

-If you're wondering how Amazon Rekognition does this, it uses something called a "face collection."
+If you're wondering how Amazon Rekognition does this, it uses something called a "face collection".
 We can make different face collections and add faces to them.
 When the video stream data goes to Amazon Rekognition, it looks at the face collection and identifies faces based on the ones we added.

 When it finds a match, Amazon Rekognition sends out the results.
 But we're not done yet—we need another way to deliver these results smoothly to a place like an AWS Lambda function.
 For this, we can use Amazon Kinesis Data Streams as a delivery service.